 Here’s a quick recap of the main highlights and weaknesses of each test to help you decide.

-Family Tree DNA has the longest track record of responsible user management, a well-developed database of (mostly) enthusiastic matches and the most powerful in-house tools for serious research.
-However, family tree integration is weak and their database is not as large as some of the others.
+FamilyTreeDNA has the longest track record of responsible user management, a well-developed database of (mostly) enthusiastic matches and the most powerful in-house tools for serious research.
+Its recent partnership with MyHeritage now offers FTDNA customers an incredible array of new family tree tools, upgraded tree stability (fewer error messages or missing pages), and access to MyHeritage’s database of 20 billion records at no charge.

-MyHeritage DNA is the newest kid on the block and, while their database is still growing, it is comprised of people who have tested from all of the other three testing companies (this is thanks to their free DNA upload offer).
 In addition to this, they have shown a clear commitment to concerns and requests by their users by promising to provide advanced tools in the future and by creating an open and optional consent policy for use of DNA data.
 They also offer the ability to tie in with a large database of family trees and records.
-We think this test has a lot of promise if they continue to respond in this positive way to users.

-Remember, all of tests are compatible with GEDmatch for additional tools and analysis.
+Remember, all of the tests are compatible with GEDmatch for additional tools and analysis.
 Read our guide to using their site here.

 In the end, you must decide what test is best for you.
 Ask around, read posts online and explore the features and privacy policies of each company in detail.
 Whichever route you choose, it’s bound to be an exciting journey!